-Because of the historical and ongoing individual and systemic racism experienced by Black folks in Canada, including experiences of police brutality — we want to let Black people from coast to coast to coast know we’re listening to you and we’re here for you.
+Because of the historical and ongoing individual and systemic racism experienced by folks who are African, Caribbean, Black or a part of the Afro-diaspora in Canada, including experiences of police brutality — we want to let Black people from coast to coast to coast know we’re listening to you and we’re here for you.
 We also want to support allies who are looking to listen, learn and effect change.

 Throughout this page, you can find information related to anti-Black racism, including links to Black organizations and groups working to eliminate racism in Canada, mental health resources for Black people and materials for those wanting to be allies.
 You can also find out how to access Kids Help Phone’s e-mental health support services below.